Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-7.md

 What can you do with a websocket?

-- Update tings in real time
+- Things that update in real time
 - Mapping
 - Games